meeb/phonobyte/README.md

  * `data` the binary input data to encode
  * `return_string` if set to `True` return a string, if set to `False` return a list
- * `max_bytes` maximum allowed number of bytes to encode

 **Returns:**

- * A string of space separated dictionary words if `return_string` is `True`, otherwise a list of dictionary words
+ * A string of space separated words if `return_string` is `True`, otherwise a list of words

 `phonobyte.decode(words)`

 **Arguments:**

- * `words` a string of space separated dictionary words or a list of dictionary words
+ * `words` a string of space separated words or a list of words

 **Returns:**